marcusellison/thinking/content/atomic-updates.md

 An atomic update is a unit of progress.

-The most useful update is [[Atomic]] in the same way that [[Evergreen Notes]] are the most useful kind of note; they both allow us to build on previous knowledge.
+The most useful update is [[Atomic]] in the same way that [[Evergreen Notes]] are the most useful kind of note; they both allow us to build on previous knowledge in bite-sized chunks.

 [[Existing ways to communicate updates are not designed to increase understanding]].